abx1709/ACM_Task_Aadarsh_P_P/Task1-BitManipulation/136. Single Number/Explanation.md

+### Problem Overview
+Given an array of integers where every element appears twice except for one, find the unique integer using O(n) time complexity and O(1) space complexity.

 ### Initialization
 A variable `res` is initialized to `0`.
 This will store the result of XORing all the numbers in the input array `nums`.